joshluca98/digit-recognition/README.txt

 Background Info:
 	The goal of this project was to build a machine learning model with Keras/Tensorflow that could analyze a handwritten digit, and output a prediction of what value is represented.
-I chose to implement this project using Python as suggested by the textbook for this course.
+I chose to implement this project using Python as suggested by a professor.
 At this stage of the project, one must use the command line to interact with the script and run the model.
 I may implement more features (including a GUI) later down the road if I choose to continue development of this project.

 General Info:
 	The 'use_model.py' script was designed for the end user to execute directly.
 When launched, this script will determine if there are any existing models available in the 'generated-models' folder (generated from same script at an earlier time, no third party models).
 If there is, it will use the existing model to perform the upcoming digit analysis.